kubos/kubos/docs/kubos-linux-upgrade.rst

 Pre-requisite
 ~~~~~~~~~~~~~

 Build the new OS.
-Refer to the 'Installation Process->Build the OS
+Refer to the :ref:`build-os` instructions.
-Files' section of the :doc:`KubOS Linux on the ISIS
-iOBC <kubos-linux-on-iobc>` doc.

 Make sure '/usr/bin/iobc\_toolchain' is in your PATH.
 If you're building
 from a Kubos SDK VM, it should have been automatically added.
 Otherwise,